 UX design / information architecture

-User experience (UX) design can encompass the full spectrum of a users' impressions and interactions with a given brand.
+User experience (UX) design can encompass the full spectrum of a users' exposure to, and interactions with, an organisations digitial assets.
 UX design can also suggest an emphasis on the creation of new and interesting experiences by way advanced design solutions that are tailored to an organisation's unique identity.

 The role of the information architect (IA) tends to focus on the usability aspects of a design, with it's emphasis being to present the right information and functionality, in the right place, at the right time, in the right way.